 The primary outcomes were the KDQOL-SF and pruritus assessment.
-For the KDQOL-SF, analysis identified differences between the MCO and high-flux groups, pre- and post-dialysis, in the questionnaire's 26 categories.
+For the KDQOL-SF, analysis identified differences between the MCO dialyzer and high-flux groups, pre- and post-dialysis, in the questionnaire's 26 categories.
 For pruritus assessment, analysis identified differences in questionnaire responses between the two groups, pre- and post-dialysis, on severity and distribution by time of day (morning, afternoon), sleep disturbance, and scoring of responses to a visual analog scale.

 The secondary outcomes were pre-dialysis plasma concentrations and reduction ratios (RRs) of middle molecules at baseline and 12 weeks after randomization.
-Analysis identified differences between the MCO and high flux groups, pre-and post-dialysis, in levels of three middle molecules: $\beta 2\text{-microglobulin}$ (molecular weight (MW) 11.8 kDa1), a small middle molecule, and kappa free light chain [κ FLC] (22.5 kDa1) and lambda free light chain [λ FLC](45 kDa1), larger middle molecules.
+Analysis identified differences between the MC0 dialyzer and high flux groups, pre-and post-dialysis, in levels of three middle molecules: $\beta 2\text{-microglobulin}$ (molecular weight (MW) 11.8 kDa1), a small middle molecule, and kappa free light chain [κ FLC] (22.5 kDa1) and lambda free light chain [λ FLC](45 kDa1), larger middle molecules.

 This study has several limitations.
-The sample size was small, and the study duration was insufficient to evaluate definite effects of the MCO membrane.
-The Theranova 500 dialyzer, which has a greater surface area (2.0 m^2) than the Theranova 400 dialyzer (1.7 m^2) , was not applied in the MCO group because the Theranova 500 has not yet been introduced in South Korea.
+The sample size was small, and the study duration was insufficient to evaluate definite effects of the MC0 membrane.
+The $Theranova\,500$ dialyzer, which has a greater surface area (2.0 m2) than the $Theranova\,400$ dialyzer (1.7 m2), was not applied in the MC0 dialyzer group because the $Theranova\,500$ dialyzer has not yet been introduced in South Korea.
 The actual extent of solute removal could not be estimated, or the exact pathophysiologic correlations proven between middle molecules and the physical components of QOL and uremic pruritus.